 — Barb —

-The Ingredients
+Key Ingredients

 - Broth.
 Chicken broth enriches with more flavor and taste than water can.
+For a vegetarian potato cheese soup, use vegetable broth instead (and skip the bacon topping at the end).

 - All-Purpose Flour.
-Creates a roux when stirred into the butter used to saute the vegetables.
+Creates a roux when stirred into the butter used to sauté the vegetables.
 It thickens the soup without needing to use heavy cream, half-and-half, or whole milk.

 - Cheddar Cheese.
 The classic!
 Use sharp cheddar for max flavor; you can get away with adding less without sacrificing flavor.